tgherzog/asoa-db/README.md

 and provides rudimentary search.
 Most of the "guts" of the program are implemented through [jinja templates](templates).

-If your unfamiliar with Flask, the key thing to understand in `app.py` is that it mostly just loads the spreadsheet and uses `render_template` to load one of the Jinja templates.
+If you're unfamiliar with Flask, the key thing to understand in `app.py` is that it mostly just loads the spreadsheet and uses `render_template` to load one of the Jinja templates.
 The extra parameters passed through `render_template` define the names and values of variables in the template.

+### Member-only Access ###

+The app can provide access to "member-only" data and options, such as phone numbers, postal and email addresses, and a downloadable Excel version of the roster.
+This is enabled by running the server with an environmental variable set, for example:

+    # flask
+    asoa_access_mode=members flask run

+    # gunicorn
+    asoa_access_mode=members gunicorn app:app

 [flask]: https://flask.palletsprojects.com/
 [jinja]: https://jinja.palletsprojects.com/